 The Patriots have six Super Bowl wins, 17 AFC East division titles, and too many of wins to count over the last two decades.
 They're successful.
 They never seem to decline and include everyone who wants to work hard and become a winner.
 Isn't that what being American is all about?

-Other NFL teams like the Pittsburgh Steelers and Green Bay Packers make cases for the title as well, but they were never affiliated with it in the first place.
-Both play in unique markets and boast Hall of Fame credentials, but ‘America’s Team’ is about being the most popular, consistent, and well-liked organization in pro football.
+Other NFL teams like the San Francisco 49ers, Pittsburgh Steelers and Green Bay Packers can make cases for the title as well, but they were never affiliated with it in the first place.
+Both play in unique markets and boast Hall of Fame credentials, but 'America's Team' is about being the most popular, consistent, and well-liked organization in pro football.

 Both sports franchises fall way short of the Patriot standard in recent years, just like the Cowboys.

 Sorry, Dallas.
 The jig is up.
-You’ve proved nothing to Cowboys fans that you deserve the ‘America’s Team’ moniker for what happened 40 years ago.
+You've proved nothing to Cowboys fans that you deserve the 'America's Team' moniker for what happened 40 years ago.
 The famous Cowboys cheerleaders and Hall-of-Fame icons from Tony Dorsett to Emmitt Smith carried the load in the 1990s, but this franchise is so far removed from those days.
-Much to the chagrin of every fan who isn’t rooting for New England, that distinction has been passed to the Patriots and their fanbase as the most popular team in American sports.
+Much to the chagrin of every fan who isn't rooting for New England, that distinction has been passed to the Patriots and their fanbase as the most popular team in American sports.